Document Type : Research Paper I Open Access I Released under CC BY-NC 4.0 license

 Abstract

-Purpose and context: Executive brain functions are a vital indicator of athletic success, and one of the interventions that can affect them is quadrato exercises.
-Therefore, the aim of the present study was to investigate the effect of these exercises at the behavioral level on the executive function of semi-skilled athletes.
+Introduction: Executive functions are a vital indicator of athletic success, and one of the interventions that can influence them is Quadrato motor meditation.
+The present study aimed to investigate the effect of these trainings at the behavioral level on the executive function of semi-skilled athletes

 Keywords